flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 environments.
-From the developer's perspective, environments are distinguished by the resources that are available, while from the user's perspective different environments entail different usage patterns and expectations about availability, licensing, and payment.
+From the developer's perspective, environments are distinguished by the resources that are available, while from the user's perspective different environments entail different usage patterns and expectations about distribution, availability, licensing, and payment.

 As technology advances, new resources become available (the Internet! databases! smart phones! powerful browsers!
-AWS!) and new environments evolve to combine those resources, and frameworks are created to target those environments.
+AWS!), new environments evolve to combine those resources and frameworks are created to target those environments.
 This is why we talk about mobile frameworks and desktop frameworks and the like.

 One of the reasons I stopped using Rails was because it was a _web application framework_, but I wanted to build _single page